built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/window-level-app-channel.md

 If you want to share information across all views in a window then you can use an FDC3 app channel or an Interop Session Context Group to share that information.

 The important piece is to have a common key shared across all views (and panels if you are using the Browser Fixed panel support).
-Views are created and initially signed to your provider window until the target window is created and the view is moved.
+Views are created and initially assigned to your provider window until the target window is created and the view is moved.

-If you request the parent window early from a view (e.g. inside of a preload script or early on in the process) then you may initially see the provider
+If you request the parent window early from a view (e.g. inside of a preload script or early on in the process) then you may initially see the provider id as the window identity which is not what you want.

 ```js
 /**